 The Meakins promotes a welcoming and vibrant trainee environment.
 Various social events are organized by SPiRE (Students & Post-docs in Respiration).

 How to Join our Team

 Faculty at the Meakins-Christie Laboratories often have positions open for postdoctoral fellows and graduate students.
 Please send applications by email directly to the faculty member of interest.
-All applications should be completed on the appropriate application form (please do not send only your CV): PDF Application Form or the Graduate Trainee Application Form.
+All applications should include a detailed CV, your research experience, area of interest and career goals.

 Once a potential supervisor is identified, registration at the appropriate Department is done through McGill University.
 Faculty members hold primary appointments in several departments (Medicine, Pediatrics, Physiology, Pathology, Microbiology and Immunology, Biomedical Engineering).
 In addition, faculty are a mix of physician-scientists and PhDs with varied backgrounds including: physiology, biochemistry, pathology, cellular and molecular biology, biochemistry, and bioengineering.